ketiboldiais/weave/readme.md

+# Weave

-This is the monorepo for Weave, a data visualization module.
+This is the monorepo for Weave, a collection of graphics modules.
+Below are the various packages contained in this repository.